pivotal/docs-tap/scst-scan/create-scan-template.hbs.md

 # Create a ScanTemplate with Supply Chain Security Tools - Scan

-> **Note** This topic is part of Scan 1.0.
-Scan 1.0 has been deprecated as of the TAP 1.9 release.
-Scan 1.0 will remain the default in the [test and scan supply chain](../getting-started/add-test-and-security.hbs.md#add-testing-and-scanning-to-your-application) in the TAP 1.9 release but it is recommended to opt-in to Scan 2.0 as Scan 1.0 will be replaced as the default and removed in a future version.
-For more information about Scan 1.0 versus Scan 2.0, see the [scan overview page](./overview.hbs.md)
+> **Note** This topic uses SCST - Scan 1.0.
+SCST - Scan 1.0 is deprecated in
+Tanzu Application Platform v1.9 and later.
+In Tanzu Application Platform v1.9, SCST - Scan 1.0 is still the default in Supply Chain with Testing.
+For more information, see [Add testing and scanning to your application](../getting-started/add-test-and-security.hbs.md#add-testing-and-scanning-to-your-application).
+VMware recommends using SCST - Scan 2.0 as SCST - Scan 1.0 will be removed in a future version and SCST - Scan 2.0 will be the default.
+For more information, see [SCST - Scan versions](./overview.hbs.md).

 This topic describes how to create a ScanTemplate with Supply Chain Security Tools - Scan.